Skip to content

 If you know exactly what you’re looking for, online retailers are a fantastic resource.
 They offer a massive selection and the convenience of having parts shipped directly to your door.
 You can easily compare prices and find filters from all the top manufacturers in the heavy-duty diesel industry.
 For example, online stores often stock a wide range of oil filters from trusted brands like Fleetguard, Baldwin, and WIX.
 This makes it simple to find the specific part number for your engine without having to call around.
 Shopping online is perfect for stocking up on filters or when you need a specific model that might not be available locally.

-Finding Local Suppliers in the Brookings Area
+Finding a Local Supplier in the Brookings Area

 There’s a lot to be said for buying local.
 When you visit a parts supplier in person, you get hands-on advice from people who know trucks.
 For those of us in the Brookings area, having a reliable local shop is a huge advantage.
 Places like Tracey Truck Parts are great because they carry a variety of OEM and aftermarket oil filters, including brands like Donaldson and Detroit Diesel.
 Even better, if they don’t have the exact filter you need in stock, they’re usually willing to source it for you.
 Building a relationship with a local supplier means you have a trusted expert to turn to whenever you have a question or need a part quickly.